kaidez/kaidez.com/_posts/2011-03-16-html5-project-update-responsive-web-design.md

 ### Browser Detection

 Before we discuss how all this works, let’s look at responsive web design in action.
-Since not every browser supports this functionality, I need to check out your browser first…
+Since not every browser supports this functionality, I need to check out your browser first...

 **It looks like you’re not using Internet Explorer 8 or lower** so you should be able to view this demo with no issues.
 But if you’re using a really old version of either Firefox, Safari, Opera Mobile or Opera Mini, you may need to update it.